 To date, he has authored or co-authored more than 50 peer-reviewed articles, including single-center and multi-center studies on allergy and chronic rhinosinusitis in both adults and children.
 In addition to clinical care, Dr. Sedaghat currently leads two multi-center studies on the fundamental immunologic mechanisms of allergy and chronic rhinosinusitis.
 The goal of Dr. Sedaghat’s research is to develop targeted therapies that will provide greater long-term control of—and possibly even cure—inflammatory sinus diseases, such as chronic rhinosinusitis, in order to maximize quality of life for patients while minimizing treatment side effects.

-Dr. Sedaghat is on the editorial board of The Annals of Allergy, Asthma and Immunology and is a member of the Mass.
+Dr. Sedaghat is on the editorial board of The Annals of Allergy, Asthma and Immunology, Clinical Otolaryngology, and Otolaryngology—Head and Neck Surgery.
+He is a member of the Mass.
 Eye and Ear Sinus Center and the Center for Thyroid Eye Disease and Orbital Surgery.

 Does balloon catheter sinuplasty have a role in the surgical management of pediatric sinus disease?
 Sedaghat AR and Cunningham MJ.
 2011.
 Laryngoscope.
 121(10):2053-4.